RWS/studio-api-docs/apiconcepts/terminology/overview.md

 Selecting the Terminology Resource languages
 -------
 A terminology resource typically has terms in several languages.
 These languages can be named in various ways.
-For example, the language &apos;English&apos; might be called &apos;ENG&apos;, &apos;Anglais&apos;, &apos;Englisch&apos;, &apos;Inglés&apos;, etc. When selecting a terminology resource, Trados Studio assigns the languages of the terminology resource to the corresponding project language in Trados Studio.
+For example, the language &apos;English&apos; might be called &apos;ENG&apos;, &apos;Anglais&apos;, &apos;Englisch&apos;, &apos;Inglés&apos;, etc. When selecting a terminology resource, <Var:ProductName> assigns the languages of the terminology resource to the corresponding project language in <Var:ProductName>.
 This is done in the background using locales, e.g. &apos;en-US&apos; for US English, as the language labels used in the terminology resource cannot always be predicted.
-If Trados Studio fails to assign the correct languages, you can manually assign the correct language using a dropdown list in Trados Studio, which shows all the languages offered by the terminology resource, e.g.:
+If <Var:ProductName> fails to assign the correct languages, you can manually assign the correct language using a dropdown list in <Var:ProductName>, which shows all the languages offered by the terminology resource, e.g.:

 <img style="display:block; " src="images/general_03_add_tb.jpg" />

-This is also why, after selecting a terminology resource, Trados Studio prompts you to make sure that the correct languages of the terminology resource have been picked, i.e.:
+This is also why, after selecting a terminology resource, <Var:ProductName> prompts you to make sure that the correct languages of the terminology resource have been picked, i.e.:

 <img style="display:block; " src="images/general_04_add_tb.jpg" />

 Active Terminology Recognition
 -------
-When the terminology provider is selected, it will search search the segments in Trados Studio for any known terminology.
+When the terminology provider is selected, it will search search the segments in <Var:ProductName> for any known terminology.
 It will mark the recognized term (e.g. *photo printer*) with a red line, and display the term and its translation in the **Term Recognition** window, e.g.:

 <img style="display:block; " src="images/general_05_term_rec.jpg" />